tc39/proposal-uuid/README.md

 ## Overview

-The `uuid` built-in provides an API for generating RFC 4122 identifiers.
+The `uuid` standard library provides an API for generating RFC 4122 identifiers.

-The default export of the `uuid` module is the [Version 4 Algorithm](https://tools.ietf.org/html/rfc4122#section-4.4), and returns the string representation _(as described in RFC-4122)_.
+The default export of the `uuid` library is the [Version 4 Algorithm](https://tools.ietf.org/html/rfc4122#section-4.4), and returns the string representation _(as described in RFC-4122)_.